 I thought it would be of interest to you to see the original images that serve as the ‘templates’ for Bernard’s work, which I managed to locate through hours of research and net surfing.

-They appear above his pieces as opposed to side by side (as I showed above) so you can see the interpretation, click on them to enlarge them, and by comparison, perhaps appreciate them more.
+I’m sharing the originals first, above his pieces, so you can see the interpretation and by comparison, perhaps appreciate them more.

 Edvard Munch’s ‘The Scream’: